swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 To add a new person to the event, start typing the person's name in the "Person" field.
 Auto-completed suggested names will appear.

-Add the person's role in the event (Helper, Instructor, Workshop Host, Learner, Workshop Organizer).
+Add the person's role in the event (Helper, Instructor, Workshop Host, Learner, Workshop Organiser).
 "Contributed to Lesson Materials" is not used in this context.
 "Title" and "URL" are also not used in this context.

 If a person's name does not appear in the dropdown, they may need to be [added to the database](#adding-a-new-person).